matteopuc/swiftui-navigation-stack/README.md

 # swiftui-navigation-stack
-An alternative SwiftUI NavigationView implementing classic stack-based navigation giving also some more control on animations.
+An alternative SwiftUI NavigationView implementing classic stack-based navigation giving also some more control on animations and programmatic navigation.

 # NavigationStackView